Cross My Palm: Background

 Cross My Palm is the second studio album to be recorded in the United States, five years after her debut album Prologue (Jomaku) and the first studio album to be produced by western musicians and writers as David Batteau, Tony Humecke, Roger Daltrey, Julia Downes and Sandy Stewart.

-Nakamori come up with the inspiration of this album from American films such as Top Gun and Footloose.
+Nakamori's inspiration for the album came from American films such as Top Gun and Footloose.

 "Modern Woman" is a cover of "Femmes d'aujourd'hui" by French singer Jeanne Mas and the title track is a cover of the song by British writer Chris Morris.

 "The Look That Kills" is an English-language self-cover of her 1987 No. 1 hit "Blonde".
 The single was released two months before the album's release.
 While the melody line resembles to the original, she performs it in the higher key tune than original, arrangement is slightly renewed and is sixteen seconds shorter.